zakialawi02/PRI-pantau-tumbuh/README.md

     The response contains an `access_token` string that remains valid for roughly one hour.

-5. Open the Sentinel panel in the application, paste the `access_token` into the **Copernicus Access Token** field, and the app will attach it automatically to every download link.
+5. Copy the `access_token` value and store it in your Laravel environment file:

+    ```env
+    COPERNICUS_ACCESS_TOKEN="eyJhbGciOi..."
+    ```

+6. Reload the application (or redeploy if you are running in production) so the new token is embedded in the Sentinel panel downloads.

-The token is stored only in your browser’s local storage.
-When it expires, repeat steps 4–5 to refresh your credentials.
+The token expires roughly every hour.
+When it does, repeat steps 4–6 with a freshly issued token.

 ### Database Configuration